Farah El Tayar

-Farah Dani El Tayar (فرح داني الطيار; born 10 December 2003) is a Lebanese footballer who plays as a full-back for American college team FIU Panthers and the Lebanon national team.
+Farah Dani El Tayar (فرح داني الطيار; born 10 December 2003) is a Lebanese former footballer who played as a full-back.

 Club career

 El Tayar began her club career in Lebanon, playing for Akhaa Ahli Aley from 2018 to 2020 and then Eleven Football Pro from 2020 to 2021, both in the Lebanese Women's Football League.

-On 3 August 2021, El Tayar moved to the FIU Panthers, the team of the Florida International University.
+On 3 August 2021, El Tayar was recruited to play for Florida International University in the United States.
 She made her debut on 22 August, as a 19th-minute substitute in a 3–2 defeat to the Jacksonville Dolphins.
-During the 2023 season, when El Tayar was a senior at FIU, she was named captain of the team.
+In 2023, during her senior season, she captained the team.

 On 18 April 2022, El Tayar joined the Iowa Raptors FC in the Women's Premier Soccer League.

 On 4 April 2024, El Tayar signed with Tormenta FC in the USL W League.

 International career

+El Tayar represented Lebanon at various youth levels, playing for the U15 and U16 teams in 2018, and being called up to the U19 squad the following year.

-El Tayar made her international debut for Lebanon on 8 April 2021, coming on as a substitute in the 2021 Armenia International Friendly Tournament against hosts Armenia.
+She made her senior international debut on 8 April 2021, coming on as a substitute in the 2021 Armenia International Friendly Tournament against hosts Armenia.
 She scored her first goal two days later, in a 7–1 defeat against Lithuania in the same competition.
+In 2024, she played in the AFC Olympics Qualifiers.
+In 2025, she recorded 3 appearances and an assist in the ANFA International Championship, and also appeared in two friendly matches.